Variational Zero-shot Multispectral Pansharpening: Experiments

 \subsection{\texorpdfstring{Discussions of $R(\G)$}{}}

 The proposed PSDip uses a deep neural network to generate the coefficient $\G$, where the network structure is seen as regularization on $\G$.
+Thus, different networks can be seen as different $R(\G)$s.
+In this section, we consider two other network as the backbone of our $f_\theta$.
+They are LAGnet \cite{LAGConv} and PNN \cite{Pansharpening-by-convolutional-neural-networks}.
+Quantatitive results on reduced resolution WV2, WV3 and QB datasets are presented in Table \ref{tab-multi}.
+It first shows that changing the backbone network could also produce satisfying fusion results.
+This implies the effectiveness of deep image prior for the coefficient.
+Besides, we see that the performance of the three backbone networks has distinctions because they contains different image priors.
+For WV2 and QB datasets, LAGnet has overall better results.
+However, it requires much more running time.

-In this section, we consider replacing the deep image prior with other regularization forms in the pansharpening model (\ref{our-model}).
+Next, we also consider replacing the deep image prior with other regularization forms in the pansharpening model (\ref{our-model}).
 As mentioned in Sec. \ref{sec-proposed-method}, $\G$ contains image structures.
 The positions of high-frequency and low-frequency parts of $\G$ are consistent with HRMS.
 Thus, here, we consider regularizing $\G$ by widely-used Total Variation (TV).
 By specifying $R(\cdot)$ in the model (\ref{our-model}) as the TV norm, we derive the following multispectral pansharpening model:

 where the specific form of TV norm is